chris00wen/Portfolio/PBJ/README.md

 ## 🧠 Why PBJ?

-Modern LLM workflows demand: - Structure\
+Modern LLM workflows demand:
+- Structure
-- Consistency\
+- Consistency
-- Versioning\
+- Versioning
-- Clarity\
+- Clarity
 - Multi-model flexibility

 PBJ gives you a unified system for all of that --- ideal for engineering